Sexual Harassment Attorney Serving The Greater New York City Area

 Employees have the legal right to come to work without fear of being sexually harassed by a supervisor, co-worker, vendor or client.
-Unfortunately, that is not the case for many workers.
-Both men and women are often victims of sexual harassment.
-The attorneys at Lipsky Lowe have significant experience litigating sexual harassment claims and will fight for you.
+Unfortunately, that is not the case for many workers in New York City and around the world.
+Both men and women are often victims of sexual harassment and many do not report the harassment or seek legal help.
+The NYC employment attorney at Lipsky Lowe have significant experience litigating sexual harassment claims and will fight for you.

 Sexual harassment is any unwelcome sexual conduct directed at one employee by another, regardless of gender, and includes sexual advances, inappropriate joking, touching, requesting sexual favors, and many other types harassment that are sexual in nature.
 State, city and federal laws prohibit sexual harassment and further prohibit an employer from discriminating or retaliating against a victim of sexual harassment.

 For harassment to be unlawful under federal law, the conduct must be unwelcome, and severe or pervasive.
 No requirement, however, exists under the New York City Law that the conduct be severe or pervasive to be actionable.
 One instance may, in fact, be enough to constitute sexual harassment.
 Under the City law, the test if whether the employee was treated less well than others because of his or her gender.

 Under federal law, an employer is liable for sexual harassment it had prior knowledge of the wrongdoing but failed to correct it.
 New York State and New York City’s law is different.
 Under these laws, employees who are owners, supervisors, and managers are individually liable if they create or condone the sexual harassment or hostile work environment.
 While in New Jersey, individuals can only be individually liable if they “aid and abet” the unlawful harassment.

 The law distinguishes two types of sexual harassment: quid pro quo and hostile work environment.